Lightning-Universe/lightning-flash/README.md

 pip install -e .
 ```

+---

 ## What is Flash
-Flash is a framework for solving business and scientific problems with applied deep learning.
+Flash is a framework of tasks for fast prototyping, baselining, finetuning and solving business and scientific problems with deep learning.
 It is focused on:

 - Predictions
 - Finetuning
 - Task-based training

 It is built for data scientists, machine learning practitioners, and applied researchers.

+## Scalability
+Flash is built on top of [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) (by the Lightning team), which is a thin organizational layer on top of PyTorch.
+If you know PyTorch, you know PyTorch Lightning and Flash already!

+As a result, Flash can scale up across any hardware (GPUs, TPUS) with zero changes to your code.
+It also has the best practices
+in AI research embedded into each task so you don't have to be a deep learning PhD to leverage its power :)

 ### Predictions